wavemotion-dave/GimliDS/README.md

   * The opening jingle was done by DeNL and comes courtesy of the roalty free jingles at pixabay
   * The dwarf icon on the title screen was submitted online by 'anonymous' to an artwork site.
 If this is yours and you would like to be credited, please contact me.
   * Christian Bauer - Original Frodo author - without whom none of this exists
-  * Troy Davis(GPF) http://gpf.dcemu.co.uk - FrodoDS initial porter
+  * Troy Davis(GPF) http://gpf.dcemu.co.uk - FrodoDS initial porter and others who have contributed over the years
-  * maintainers of devkitpro and libnds
+  * Wintermute and the contributes for devkitpro and libnds